gustwindjs/gustwind/README.md

 ## Server-Side Rendering (SSR)

 Although Gustwind was designed mainly with Static Site Generation (SSG) in mind, portions of it can be used in a server environment.
 There's for example a simplified version of the router designed for this purpose, and the default templating solution works both in server and client as it is light by design.

+## HTML validation

+Gustwind now validates generated HTML as part of its framework checks.
+Run `npm run validate:html -- ./build` to validate a built site directly, or use `npm run build:node:check` to build and validate output in one step.
+The default `quality:gate` flow includes this validation automatically.

 ## Example sites